ryanlong1004/lucida-flow/README.md

 ## How It Works

-This tool uses web scraping to interact with Lucida.to's web interface.
+This tool uses browser automation (Playwright) to interact with Lucida.to's web interface for downloads, and web scraping for search.
 No service credentials required!

+**Technical Details:**

+- **Search**: Uses HTTP requests + BeautifulSoup to parse Lucida.to search results
+- **Downloads**: Uses Playwright to automate a headless Chrome browser that clicks the download button on Lucida.to
+- **Rate Limiting**: Enterprise-grade sliding window algorithm (30 req/min, 500 req/hour, 2s min delay)

 ## Disclaimer